Illustrator for textile design I

 - Use various tools to create basic shapes and transform shapes

-- Use drawing tools to create and manipulate curves.
+- Use the pen tool to create and manipulate curves.

 - Apply pattern and colour to work